Have released funds to Wadia hospitals: Maha and BMC to HC

 A division bench of Justices S C Dharmadhikari and R I Chagla is hearing a public interest litigation seeking release of grants to Bai Jerbai Wadia Hospital for Children and Nowrosjee Wadia Maternity Hospital from the BMC and the state government.
 As per the rules, the maternity hospital gets grants from the state government, while the children's hospital gets grants from BMC.

 The BMC told court the claims made by the hospital was without any substance and they need to verify the same.
-To this, Justice Adhikari said partners don't need verification.
+To this, Justice Dharmadhikari said partners don't need verification.

 After the state government also raised doubts on the hospital accounts, the HC asked all three stakeholders to convene a special meet to sort out issues..